Luxury builder Toll Brothers outpaces peers in housing recovery

 “Six years of pent-up demand is just beginning to return to the market,” Chief Executive Douglas Yearley said on a call with analysts to discuss the preliminary results.

-Toll Brothers has accumulated a larger land bank than most of its peers - enough to last more than 12 years, compared with an average 7.4 years for the top five U.S. homebuilders, according to data supplied by Tri Pointe Homes (TPH.N).
+Toll Brothers has accumulated a larger land bank than most of its peers - enough to last more than 12 years, compared with an average 7.4 years for the top five U.S. homebuilders, according to data supplied by Tri Pointe Homes.

 The company has also reported some of the lowest cancellation rates among the leading U.S. builders.
 It said about 5.5 percent of homes ordered were canceled in the fourth quarter; D.R.
 Horton reported a 31 percent cancellation rate.

-Toll Brothers’ shares have fallen 10 percent since interest rates began rising in May, while the Dow Jones Home Construction index has fallen by slightly more than 20 percent. .DJUSHB.
+Toll Brothers’ shares have fallen 10 percent since interest rates began rising in May, while the Dow Jones Home Construction index has fallen by slightly more than 20 percent..

 At just over $32, the company trades at 21.9 times 12-months forward earnings and is expensive compared with the top five homebuilders, which trade at an average of 12.4 times, according to Thomson Reuters StarMine data.